Harvard-Neutrino/SIREN/README.md

     4. Call Controller.Execute().
 This will run the simulation.

+For an example of this in action, see $root/resources/example/inject_muons.py

 # Dependencies

 All of the dependencies are already installed on the CVMFS environments on the IceCube Cobalt testbeds.

-For local installations, you may need to install the below.
-You only 'may' need to, because you might already have these.
-All three are definitely necessary.
+For local installations, you need the following:

+* A C++ compiler with C++11 support.

-This code requires the `HDF5` C libraries.
+* The `HDF5` C libraries.
 Read more about it here: https://portal.hdfgroup.org/display/support.
 These libraries are, of course, used to save the data files.

+* It also requires Photospline to create and to read cross sections.
+Read more about it, and its installation at https://github.com/IceCubeOpenSource/photospline.
+Note that Photospline has dependencies that you will need that are not listed here.

+* Photospline requries `SuiteSparse`, which can be downloaded here http://faculty.cse.tamu.edu/davis/suitesparse.html

+For building py-bindings,

+* Python, but you should've known that if you're building pybindings.

-It requires `BOOST`, which can be installed as easily as typing `sudo apt-get install libboost-all-dev` on linux machines.
+* `BOOST`, which can be installed as easily as typing `sudo apt-get install libboost-all-dev` on linux machines (so long as you use bash and not something like tcsh).
 There's probably a homebrew version for mac.
 Boost is primarily needed to compile the python bindings or this software.

-It also requires Photospline to create and to read cross sections.
-Read more about it, and its installation at https://github.com/IceCubeOpenSource/photospline.
-Note that Photospline has dependencies that you will need that are not listed here.

-Photospline requries `SuiteSparse`, which can be downloaded here http://faculty.cse.tamu.edu/davis/suitesparse.html

 # Included Dependencies

-These are not part of LeptonInjector, but are included for its functionality.
+These are not ostensibly a part of LeptonInjector, but are included for its functionality.

 * I3CrossSections: provies the tools for sampling DIS and GR cross sections.

 * Earthmodel Services: provides the PREM for column depth calculations.

-# Compilation and Installation
+# Download, Compilation and Installation

-This project uses cmake to compile.
-First, go to a folder where you would like to build and compile lepton injector.
-Run
+First, go to a folder where you would like to build and compile lepton injector, and run

 `git clone git@github.com:IceCubeOpenSource/LeptonInjector.git`